top of page

 Do I have to know how to ski?

-What is not included in the trip price?
+What is not included in the base trip?

 Airfare / train to Asahikawa